asgharali101/website-with-wonderfull-heading/README.md

-### i work on tailwindcss at vite because of this ypu must run following commands
+#### i work on tailwindcss at vite because of this you must run following commands
 npm i